View on GitHub

 [assign_to_copilot]

-4. Prepare Button Screenshots (only if using automation):
+4. Prepare Button Screenshots (Only if using automation):

 Required Screenshots: